Programming641/same_shapes_between_frames_of_video/README.md

 for example, to see the result for find_pixch_shapes.py, run pixch_shapes.py in recreate_shapes/pixch/.

-just fill replace following data inside pixch_shapes.py for the result you want to see.
+just replace following data inside pixch_shapes.py for the result you want to see.

 ```
 image_fname = "2"